-There shall be two (2) types of paid membership open to all persons 18 years of age and older who are in good standing with The American Kennel Club and who subscribe to the purposes of this Club.
+There shall be three (3) types of paid membership open to all persons 18 years of age and older who are in good standing with The American Kennel Club and who subscribe to the purposes of this Club.
 These will include:

 SECTION 2.
 Dues

-Membership dues shall not exceed $35.00 per year, payable on or before the 1st day of January of each year.
+Membership dues shall not exceed $35.00 per year (family), $25 (individual voting) and $20 (associate), payable on or before the 1st day of January of each year.
 No member may vote whose dues are not paid for the current year.
-During the month of December the Treasurer shall send to each member a statement of dues for the following year.
+During the month of December, the Treasurer shall send to each member by electronic transmission (email) a statement of dues for the following year.

 SECTION 3.
 Election to Membership